Santho07/elearning-system/README.md

 <div align="center">
   <img src="public/images/erd.png" alt="ELearning System ERD">

-  <p>Elearning System 2020 ERD</p>
+  <p>Elearning System ERD</p>
   <p>( Generated with <a href="https://github.com/voormedia/rails-erd">rails-erd</a> gem )</p>
 </div>

 ## 🛠️ Run the Project in Development

-First we need to setup the Rails environemnt in our system.
+First we need to setup Rails environemnt in our system.
 If you have already setup rails environment, please move to the next section.

 **Steps to setup Rails environemnt:**